 To prevent the disclosure of potentially sensitive information, sudo disables core dumps by default while it is executing (they are re-enabled for the command that is run).
+This historical practice dates from a time when most operating systems allowed setuid processes to dump core by default.
 To aid in debugging sudo crashes, you may wish to re-enable core dumps by setting "disable_coredump" to false in the sudo.conf(5) file as follows: